 Introduced in 1998 with a value of R100, the CSG has become the single biggest programme for alleviating child poverty in South Africa.
-Take-up of the CSG has increased dramatically over the past decade and, at the end of March 2014, a monthly CSG of R300 was paid to over 11.1 million children aged 0 - 17 years.
-This is slightly down from 11.3 million in 2013.
-In addition to the regular termination of grants to children who reach the age threshold of 18, over a million "invalid beneficiaries", were identified during a re-registration process and removed from the system.
-The amount of the grant increases slightly each year and was worth R320 in October 2014.
+Take-up of the CSG has increased dramatically over the past decade, and the grant amount is increased slightly each year to keep pace with inflation.
+At the end of March 2015, a monthly CSG of R330 was paid to over 11.7 million children aged 0 - 17 years.
+This was an increase of over half a million children (580,000) over a one-year period (11.1 million children received the CSG end of March 2014).

 There have been two important changes in eligibility criteria related to the age and income thresholds.
 The first concerns age eligibility.
-Initially the CSG was only available for children aged 0 -6 years.
-Later it was gradually extended to older children up to the age of 14.
+Initially the CSG was only available for children aged 0 - 6 years.
+It was gradually extended to older children up to the age of 14.
 Since January 2012, following a second phased extension, children are eligible for the grant until they turn 18.

 The second important change concerns income eligibility.
 From 1998, children were eligible for the CSG if their primary caregiver and his/her spouse had a joint monthly income of R800 or less and lived in a formal house in an urban area.
-For those who lived in rural areas or informal housing, the income threshold was R1.100 per month.
+For those who lived in rural areas or informal housing, the income threshold was R1,100 per month.
 This threshold remained static for 10 years until a formula was introduced for calculating income threshold - set at 10 times the amount of the grant.
-In October 2014 the income threshold was R3,200 per month for a single caregiver and R6,400 per month for the joint income of the caregiver and spouse, if the caregiver is married.
+From April 2015 the income threshold is R3,300 per month for a single caregiver and R6,600 per month for the joint income of the caregiver and spouse, if the caregiver is married.

 There is substantial evidence that grants, including the CSG, are being spent on food, education and basic goods and services.
-This evidence shows that the grant not only helps to realise children's right to social assistance, but is also associated with improved nutritional, health and education outcomes.7
+This evidence shows that the grant not only helps to realise children's right to social assistance, but is also associated with improved nutritional, health and education outcomes.